In just 10 minutes, you will be making your own delicious Homemade Muesli that tastes better than any brand on the market. Hands down. Pinky swear.

 Muesli is a combination of oats, nuts, seeds and dried fruit and is considered the first overnight oats.
 The idea of muesli originated from Germany and Switzerland as a hearty breakfast in the early 1900’s.
 Physician Maximillian Bircher Benner created his original recipe that combined oats, nuts, seeds, apples and lemon all put into a bowl with milk to prescribe to his patients.

-This homemade muesli is so yummy and great on the go.
-The ingredients are simple to work with and are terrific together.
-They give you the best crunchy treat in the world.
+This is so yummy and great on the go.
+The ingredients are simple to work with and taste terrific together.
+They provide the best crunchy treat.
 Let’s take a peek at the main ingredients:

-Seeds: You can use a variety of seeds to make your personal muesli.
-We like sunflower seeds and pepita seeds, but you can use your favorites.
+Seeds: Use a variety of seeds to make your own unique muesli.
+We like sunflower seeds and pepitas, but add in your favorites.

-Nuts: Another favorite ingredient is the amazing amount of nuts in this snack.
-We usually go for pecans and walnuts.
-However, almonds, hazelnuts, and brazil nuts would all be lovely too.
+Nuts: We usually go for pecans and walnuts.
+However, almonds, hazelnuts, and brazil nuts are all be lovely too.

-Fruit: Pick your favorite dried fruits, and you can’t go wrong.
-Dried apricots, bananas, apples, raisins, or dried cranberries would all be pretty tasty.
+Fruit: Pick your favorite dried fruits and you can’t go wrong.
+Dried apricots, bananas, apples, raisins, or dried cranberries are all pretty tasty.

 Muesli is a super simple recipe to make for hearty and healthy breakfasts.
 Heck, I have eaten it for lunch several times as it really is delicious.